 Day 8: Rifugio Mulaz to Rifugio Rosetta

-Similar to day 7, day 8 also involves some scrambling along cable-protected sections and ladders, where once again the via ferrata gear, which you have hopefully packed on this trip, will come in handy.
+Similar to the previous day, day 8 also involves some scrambling along cable-protected sections and ladders, where once again the via ferrata gear, which you have hopefully packed on this trip, will come in handy.

 The highlight of the day is crossing Passo delle Farangole. circa one hour into the day, but it’s also the biggest challenge as it involves hiking and scrambling on loose scree.